paulkernfeld/bitcoin-nanopayment/README.md

 The ratio of actual returns to expected returns is a distribution with mean 1 and standard deviation less than 1/√(*Np*).

-### Limitations
-#### Of nanopayments
-* This system requires the recipient to hold the private key for the account that's being paid to

-#### Of this protocol
-* Payment requires several round trips between the payer and payee
-* The payee must have a small amount of money to get paid
-* The rate at which the payee can be paid depends on how much money the payee has
-* The payee can be DDoS'ed unless he is able to filter out illegitimate payment requests
-* Paying and being paid can't be done simultaneously

-#### Of this implementation
-* Requires use of Bitcoin-Qt's RPC functionality
-* This is hardcoded to only send transactions for 0.01 BTC
-* Can only send or receive one transaction at a time
-* Hardcoded to use testnet bitcoins

 Setup
 -----
 ### Bitcoin-Qt setup
 In order to use this library, you must install [Bitcoin-Qt][bitcoin-qt] and enable RPC.

 Create or modify Bitcoin-Qt's [`bitcoin.conf`][bitcoin-conf] file to enable the RPC server.
 Set `testnet` to `1` only if you're using the testnet.
-Be aware that this lets any program that can read this password have access to your Bitcoin wallet.  *THIS IS A BAD IDEA.*
+Be aware that this lets any program that can read this password have access to your Bitcoin wallet.  **THIS IS A SECURITY RISK.**

     testnet=1